 So, I gave in.

-I will step back in time, so you will understand about my hand tremors.
-When I was in my early twenties, I was standing at the post office window in Louisville, KY and I couldn’t even fill out a simple form with my name and address because my hand was shaking.
+I will step back in time so that you will understand my hand tremors.
+When I was in my early twenties, I stood at the post office window in Louisville, KY, and couldn’t even fill out a simple form with my name and address because my hand was shaking.
 How a task so simple, and how embarrassing, but my hand wouldn’t write.
 I could hear the whispers and comments from people standing in the line behind me.
-The confused look from the post office clerk told the entire story.
+The confused look on the post office clerk's face told the entire story.

 Louisville, KY age 27